 Ingredients

-This sauce makes a colorful and healthy addition to any meal.
-I love that it doesn't use any sugar and that the ingredients are quite accessible.
+This sauce makes a colorful and fresh addition to any meal.
+I love that it doesn’t use any sugar and that the ingredients are quite accessible.

 Here's what you'll need: